 Caffeine is varied in different types of coffee according to their serving size and coffee beans and roasting type

 The daily limit for consuming caffeine is 400 mg.
-The caffeine content in regular coffee On average, a regular cup of coffee contains approximately 90 to 150 mg of caffeine.
+The caffeine content in regular coffee On average, a cup of coffee contains approximately 90 to 150 mg.

-If we drink coffee multiple times a day thee would reach the daily limit easily.
+If we drink coffee multiple times a day then you would reach the daily limit easily.
 Drinking morning and evening or multi cups a day is enough.

-While brewed coffee has about 115 to 175 mg of caffeine while other coffee makers may brew coffee with about 80 to 135 mg.
+While brewed coffee has about 115 to 175 mg of caffeine while other coffee makers may brew coffee in between 80 to 135 mg.

 Dripped Coffee and Filtered: 115mg